 5. We might have asserted our authority – Notice that Paul rarely asserted his authority.
 Why did Paul not do it often?

-1. Good leaders generally lead by example, not by giving commands.
+A. Good leaders generally lead by example, not by giving commands.

 Husbands, how can you apply this to your marriages?
 How can fathers apply this?
 Teachers?

 It is almost always better to talk together and come to a decision together with your wife, child (especially once older, not referring to little children), or student rather than giving a blanket command.
-The attitude of “I am the boss and you need to do what I say!” should only be used as a last resort if sound reasoning, discussion, and prayer has already completely failed.
+The attitude of “I am the boss, and you need to do what I say!” should only be used as a last resort if sound reasoning, discussion, and prayer have already completely failed.

 6. Verse 7 – We proved to be gentle among you.
 This is another example of positive and gracious leadership.
-Paul was not a like a dictator to the Thessalonians.
-Instead he chooses one of the most tender images in all of nature, a nursing mother.
+Paul was not like a dictator to the Thessalonians.
+Instead, he chooses one of the most tender images in all of nature, a nursing mother.
 Some of us here may be inclined toward “tough love.”
-We might say, “my way or the highway.”
-While we do see a bit of tough love from Jesus and Paul, mostly we see gentleness, patience, and compassion.
+We might say, “My way or the highway.”
+While we do see a bit of tough love from Jesus and Paul, we mostly see gentleness, patience, and compassion.
 This is how our attitudes toward others should be characterized.
 If 90% of our communication towards others is gentle and compassionate, they will be much more inclined to accept the 10% of tough love.
 But if we treat others harshly and strictly as a matter of course, this will slowly grind on them more and more.
 Bitterness and anger may well up in their hearts.
 They may become more distant until we lose them altogether.
-Unfortunately this happens in many marriages and parent-child relationships.
-It also happens in churches and fellowships.
+Unfortunately, this happens in many marriages and parent-child relationships.
+It also occurs in churches and fellowships.
 We should learn from Jesus and Paul to treat others with gentleness and patience and only rebuke when necessary.